Recovering from Heart Attack or Heart Surgery

 - Ask your healthcare providers about cardiac rehabilitation.

 It is safe to have sex again when you can be physically active without chest pain.
 This is usually four to six weeks into recovery, but discuss this with your physician.
-Tell your partner to be slow and gentle, with lots of cuddling and touching.
-Choose a time when you are relaxed and comfortable.
-Do not have sex if you are upset, tired, anxious or after a big meal.
+Do not have sex if you are upset, tired or anxious or after a big meal.
 These all put extra stress on your blood circulation system.

 Having a heart attack or heart surgery is frightening.
 Often a life-altering event can change your perspective of your health and vitality.
 It is not uncommon for women to report being depressed afterwards.
-In fact, 25 to 30 percent of heart patients become depressed during recovery.
+In fact, 25%-30% of heart patients become depressed during recovery.

 Talk with your physician if you feel depressed.
-Your physician may refer you to support groups for heart disease survivors or refer you to counseling.
-You may even need medical therapy for depression and stress in certain cases.
+Your physician may refer you to a support group for heart disease survivors or recommend counseling.
+You may need medical therapy for depression and stress in certain cases.